garretfick/garretfick.github.io/_posts/2017-05-11-sql-get-top-1-group.md

 HAVING COUNT(*) < 2;
 ```

-Finally, what you really want is the columns, so use that as a subquery to get the data you really care about.
+Finally, what you really want is the columns, so use that as a sub-query to get the data you really care about.

 ```
 SELECT * from items WHERE id IN (